-Here are the album reviews I wrote for the Feb. issue of EL Magazine, which was distributed in Tokyo on Jan.
-25.
+Here are the movie reviews I wrote for the June issue of EL Magazine, which was distributed in Tokyo last weekend.